 We recommend that all personnel take necessary precautions to avoid the risk of transferring static charges to inside the control cabinet, and clear warnings and instructions should be provided on the cabinet exterior.
-Such precautions may include the use of earth straps, similar devices or the powering off of the equipment inside the enclosure before the door is opened.
+Such precautions may include the use of earth straps, grounding mats and similar static-control devices, or the powering off of the equipment inside the enclosure before the door is opened.

-• Warning on Radio Interference (RFI)

-This is a class A product.
-In a domestic environment, this product may cause radio interference in which case the user may be required to take adequate measures.
+• Warning on Radio Interference (RFI) This is a class A product.
+In a domestic environment this product may cause radio interference in which case the user may be required to take adequate measures.